XtreeFull/XtreeFull/projects/idle-speed-control-system.md

 As part of a small team, I followed a structured, four-milestone process to develop the controller from first principles.

-1.  **Mathematical Modeling:** First, I developed a comprehensive mathematical model of the engine in MATLAB & Simulink.
-This involved creating dynamic models for all key subsystems, including the throttle body, intake manifold, engine torque generation, and rotational inertia, based on physical equations.
+1.  **Mathematical Modeling:** First, I developed a comprehensive mathematical model of the engine in MATLAB & Simulink. [cite_start]This involved creating dynamic models for all key subsystems, including the throttle body, intake manifold, engine torque generation, and rotational inertia, based on physical equations.

 <div align="center">
   <img src="../images/Torque.png" alt="Detailed view of the Engine Torque Generation sub-model" width="90%">